CodeKissed/Behind-The-Cards/README.md

   > High earners don't necessarily own more cards.
 Among $100K+ earners, **females earn 29% more than males** on average.

 - **Risk Signal – MCC 7995 (Betting & Casinos)**:
-  > High discretionary spend found only in 8–9 cardholders.
-Geographic transaction anomalies suggest potential **fraud or account misuse**.
+  > Exceptionally high discretionary spending appears in the Top 10 average spend  by merchant code for 8–9 cardholders.
+Geographic distance between some transactions suggest potential **fraud or account misuse**.

 ---